 The constant notifications on our phones, and the desire to scroll through apparent “perfect” lives on social media, will put you in a cycle of constant comparison and unhappiness.
 Uninstall social media apps and access them via your computer when you want to surf through.
 This will keep you less indulged, and will make you more in touch with your feelings, and life goals.

-We live in such a hyper connected world!
-Increase your productivity and focus by putting your phone in Airplane mode for atleast 20-30 minutes in intervals.
-This way you can completely focus on the task at hand, and will eventually allow your your brain to feel less overwhelmed in the hyper-connected world we live in.
+We live in such a hyper-connected world!
+Increase your productivity and focus by putting your phone in Airplane mode for at least 20-30 minutes in intervals.
+This way you can completely focus on the task at hand, and will eventually allow your brain to feel less overwhelmed in the hyper-connected world we live in.

-Make sure to actively engaging in “No phone time during the gym”, during meals, or while you sit with family.
+Make sure to actively engaging in “No phone time during the gym”, during meals, or while you sit with the family.
 Encourage those close to you for this habit!
-Make sure you make time for your daily goals, self care, meditation, and more and cut on your screen time, because that honestly isn’t taking you anywhere.
+Make sure you make time for your daily goals, self-care, meditation, and more and cut on your screen time because that honestly isn’t taking you anywhere.

 Give up the habit of multitasking, as it can literally reduce your productivity by 40%.
-Shifting focus among several different tasks will only make you look efficient.
-The more productive and less over whelmed you aim to be, the lesser you should multi-task!
+The shifting focus among several different tasks will only make you look efficient.
+The more productive and less overwhelmed you aim to be, the lesser you should multi-task!

 Writing in a journal really helps especially when you are doing some mindful reflection.
-Even if you can write three lines everyday, begin with that.
-This will help you focus more on the postives, and make you feel less anxious.
+Even if you can write three lines every day, begin with that.
+This will help you focus more on the positives, and make you feel less anxious.
 Make this a habit and see the difference it can create!